RHEnVision/provisioning-backend/docs/dev-environment.md

 [Sources](https://github.com/RedHatInsights/sources-api-go) is an authentication inventory.
 Since it only requires Go, Redis and Postgres, we created a shell script that automatically checks out sources from git, compiles it, installs and creates postgres database, seeds data and starts the Sources application.

-Follow [instructions](../scripts/README.sources) to perform the setup.
+Follow [instructions (section Sources service)](../scripts/README.md) to perform the setup.
 Note that configuration via `sources.local.conf` is **required** before the setup procedure.
 This has been written and tested for Fedora Linux, in other operating systems perform all the commands manually.

 Tip: On MacOS, you can install Sources on a remote Fedora Linux (or a small VM) and configure the application to connect there, instead of localhost.